Ahmad-Zaky/folio_okapi_local_environment/README.md

 - **resources**: All modules we work on, are located here, in this directory, starting from first step clone a module until last step install that module.
     - **aliases.txt**: this is .bashrc/.bash_aliases aliases to help running terminal commands for folio local environment more easy and to feal more like running a tool.
     - **permissions.json**: All user permissions needed to perform your requests and it depends upon which modules you want to run, so you can add your own permissions to the list and it will automatically assign them to the user while running the script.
+    - **mod-inventory/.run/Launcher.run.xml**: This is the sample Module `mod-inventory` configuration file, which we did run from the IDE (Intillij), so I thought that adding the configuration here for you, will be very helpful to replicate the example with ease.
+    - **okapi/.run/Launcher.run.xml**: This is the configuration file for `Okapi`, which we used in our example, when we did run `Okapi` from the IDE (Intillij)
+    - **okapi/deployments.sql**: This is the deployments added manually to the database, which has been used in the example where we did stop okapi without stopping other modules.
 - **scripts**: contains all our bash script files implementation for our `FOLIO` local environment enabler, and also contains the old scripts which we started from at the beginning.
 - **.env**: has the env vars for `docker-compose.yml` services.
 - **run.sh**: entry point for our folio local environment script, which connects to the script files located in `script` directory.